omeka/classic-enduser/docs/Plugins/ResourceMeta.md

 ![The configuration page showing an installation's element sets and their current meta settings.](../doc_files/plugin_images/resourceMeta.png)

-Click the "Edit" link shown under each template to modify its meta settings.
+Click the "Edit" link shown under each element set to modify its meta settings.
 You will be taken to a display of all of the element set's properties, with a dropdown to select from available meta elements.

 ![An element set's meta settings being edited, showing a dropdown displaying meta tags matching a "title" text search.](../doc_files/plugin_images/resourceMeta_elementSet.png)